Navdeep35/web-page/README.md

 # web-page
-This is simple designed static webpage
+This is simple designed static webpage.